(2,000 mg sodium and fluid limited to 1.5 to 2 L per day)

 - Record your weight daily.

-A sudden weight gain when you have been eating a normal amount may be an early sign of fluid buildup.
+A sudden weight gain may be an early sign of fluid buildup.

 If you notice muscle wasting and significant weight loss, you may need one-on-one counselling with your doctor or nutritionist.